EliQinZZ/RobotGame/README.md

 For detailed description of each version, see README file in each version's folder.

-## Something Distinguised in my Programs
+## Something Distinguised about my Programs

 ### Version 1
 I used javafx to build a GUI application.
 This is a comparatively easier version, but one thing I want you to notice is that to build it, I actually learned JavaFX from scratch.
 The reason is that when I studied java GUI, my professor taught me S